AWooldrige/woolie.co.uk/content/article/line-breaks-in-apache-httpd-configuration.markdown

 It's possible to split Apache httpd configuration directives over multiple lines.
-Just use the backslash (`\`) to mark a continuation line like you'd do in many languages and configruation formats.
+Just use the backslash (`\`) to mark a continuation line like you'd do in many languages and configuration formats.

 For example use to break up a long ProxyPass: